Two Letters

 Two letters.
 That’s it.

-In all the words that Jesus spoke to his disciples, its my favorite.
-It’s a small word, but it is everything: ‘AS’.
+Of all the words that Jesus spoke to his disciples, this one is my favorite.
+It’s a small word, but it says everything: ‘AS’.
 “AS I have loved you, so you also should love one another.”

-If we are looking for what is different or new post-resurrection, it is this: The way that we love one another.
-We do it AS Jesus did.
+If we are looking for what is different or new post-Resurrection, it is this: The way that we love one another is different.
+We love AS Jesus did.

-It turns out that two-letter word is a deeply theological word.
-At the risk of overstating, “AS” is everything.
+It turns out this little two-letter word is a deeply theological word.
 In it is the mystery of the incarnationーthe word made flesh.
 The word made human.
 The Word AS human.

-In this week’s lectionary text, Jesus experienced the pain of betrayal by one friend and was anticipating the denial of friendship by another.
+In this week’s lectionary text, Jesus experiences the pain of betrayal from one friend and anticipates the denial of friendship by another.

 Love AS Jesus

-Earlier in chapter 13 we read, “He poured water into a basin and began to wash the disciples feet” and later said to them “You should do AS I have done to you.”
+Earlier in John chapter 13 we read, “He poured water into a basin and began to wash the disciples feet.”
+Later said to them, “You should do AS I have done to you.”

 “AS Jesus loves” means love is not subjective.
-It is as concrete and embodied.
+It is concrete and embodied.

 “AS Jesus loves” challenges the transactional ways we relate to one another.

-“As Jesus loves” is transformational.
-We surrender our grabs for power and posture ourselves as servants to one another.
+“AS Jesus loves” means love is transformational.
+We surrender our grabs for power and posture, and instead position ourselves as servants to one another.

-“AS Jesus loves” opens our table to even those that might even be considered enemies and who may cause us harm.
+“AS Jesus loves” means opening our tables even to those we might consider enemies who might cause us harm.

 Eastertide

-The Eastertide season (7 weeks after resurrection) helps us to be intentional about the way we live in light of the Resurrection.
+The Eastertide season (7 weeks after the Resurrection) encourages us to be intentional about the ways we live in light of the Resurrection.
 Eastertide challenges us to live into newness.
 This text grounds that newness in loving as Jesus did.

 Loving like this identifies us as His.

-Loving like this could be all the evangelism that we’d need.
+Loving like this could be all the evangelism we’ll ever need.